Maia-Everett/lintian.eu/_posts/2023-12-02-warcraft-retrospective-4.md

 Now that we're done with the Warcraft 1 orc campaign, let's look at the other side of the conflict.

 Like I said last time, the two campaigns have directly contradictory plots.
 They're alternate histories, not parts of a single large narrative.
-I've also noted that despite the storylines of both campaigns being really basic, the human campaign has more awkward writing than the orc one.I'm not sure if it's a result of having different writers or a single writer who paid less attention to these particular missions.
+I've also noted that despite the storylines of both campaigns being really basic, the human campaign has more awkward writing than the orc one.
+I'm not sure if it's a result of having different writers or a single writer who paid less attention to these particular missions.

 ## The Gameplay